About “Create a system image” in Windows 7

-All in all, it is quite necessary to find an all-around Windows 7 Backup and Restore alternative.
-AOMEI Backupper Professional is such a backup utility that you can use it to create a system image, create image of entire disk, or create scheduled file backup in Incremental and Differential types.
+As you see, it is quite necessary to find an all-around Windows 7 Backup and Restore alternative.
+AOMEI Backupper Professional is such a backup utility with full backup solutions.

 Steps to create a Windows 7 system image to USB drive

 1. Download AOMEI Backupper Professional 30 days free trial.

 2. Install and run AOMEI Backupper.
 Click Backup and then System Backup.

 3. As you can see that the system drive C and the hidden EFI partition are selected by default.
 Now click the second bar to select USB drive as the destination path.